goldtlab/oldwebsite/_pages/team.md

 allowed, she plays wind instruments in the local orchestra.</p>

-<p>&nbsp;</p>
+<h1>Alumni</h1>

 <p><img src="images/dogan.jpeg" alt="Dogan Can Demirbilek" title="Dogan Can Demirbilek"
 width="200" style="float:right; margin:10px" />

-<div style="font-size:130%; font-weight:bold">Doğan Can Demirbilek (MSc student)</div><br/>
+<div style="font-size:130%; font-weight:bold">Doğan Can Demirbilek (MSc, 2021)</div><br/>

-Doğan is a student of the Master in Data Science and Scientific Computing at the University of Trieste.
-For his thesis, he will be working on the dynamics of learning through (direct) feedback alignment.</p>
+Doğan read for the Master in Data Science and Scientific Computing at the University of Trieste.
+His thesis looked at the dynamics of learning through (direct) feedback alignment.</p>

 <p>In his spare time, he enjoys watching movies, reading novels and playing
 chess.</p>

 <h2>We're recruiting!</h2>

 Want to join us?
-We have openings at the master, PhD and post-doc level; <a href="./join.html">have a look</a> or <a href="mailto:goldt.sebastian@gmail.com">get in touch</a>!
+We have openings at the master and PhD student level; <a href="./join.html">have a look</a> or <a href="mailto:goldt.sebastian@gmail.com">get in touch</a>!